The Stoneman Family

-Founded by the IBMA in 1991, the Bluegrass Music Hall of Fame — formerly the “Hall of Honor” — is the bluegrass music industry’s tribute to the pioneers of the music and the people who have made it great.
+Founded by the IBMA in 1991, the Bluegrass Music Hall of Fame (initially named of “Hall of Honor”) is the bluegrass music industry’s tribute to the pioneers of the music and the people who have made it great.

 Induction into the Hall of Fame is determined by a committee appointed by the International Bluegrass Music Association.
 A nominating committee consisting of music industry leaders creates a slate of 10-15 candidates.
 From these names, a panel of the candidates’ peers in the music industry cast ballots to narrow the nominees to five finalists.